Chat Interface

 Default Model:

-Sets a fixed default model for the assistant.
-When adding from Agents page or copying assistant, initial model uses this setting.
-If unset, initial model = global default model (see Default Assistant Model).
+You can fix a default model for this assistant.
+When adding from the Agents page or duplicating an assistant, the initial model will be this model.
+If this is not set, the initial model will be the global initial model (i.e., Default Assistant Model).

 Temperature:

-• Low (0-0.3): More deterministic output.
-Ideal for code generation, data analysis
+• Suitable for scenarios requiring accuracy, such as code generation, data analysis

 Top P (Nucleus Sampling):